About Alicia Patterson

 Credentials:

-I completed my master’s degree in Somatic Counseling Psychology at Naropa University in 2014, have been licensed (LPC) since 2016, and have been working in human services since 2008.
-I added massage therapy training and licensure to my work in 2016 and Holistic Pelvic Care in 2017.
-As I grew my private practice, I honed my skills working in emergency rooms & hospital inpatient treatment, private residential treatment, community crisis services, and a small trauma-informed agency in Denver.
-Before that, I worked in an autism preschool classroom, at the orthopedic practice, at a small business with email marketing, and in healthcare staffing.
-I enjoy visiting classrooms and speaking with students in training as well as mentoring and working with practitioners as clients.
+I’ve been working in human services in some capacity since 2008.
+As I grew my private practice, I honed my skills working in emergency room psychiatric evaluations & hospital psychiatric inpatient treatment, private residential treatment, community mental health crisis services, and a small trauma-informed agency.
+As a younger professional, I worked in an autism preschool classroom in one of the most robust school counties in Maryland (Montgomery County), for an orthopedic surgery practice for years in the Washington D.C. area, and with inner-city healthcare staffing in Baltimore, MD.
+Now, on top of my full time clinical work, enjoy visiting classrooms and speaking with students in training as well as mentoring / supervision and working with practitioners as clients.
+I am a strong advocate for mental health awareness and hope to contribute to the field gaining it’s needed attention among our society.
 I maintain strong professional and supervision relationships.
-I can’t say enough how important it is that I maintain a strong personal and professional support system for myself, so that I am grounded and well for my work.
 I've been affiliated with the ADTA American Dance Therapy Association since 2011, served on the board for the Rocky Mountain Chapter of the ADTA for years, and follow the ACA (American Counseling Association) guidelines.
 Working in multiple treatment settings and environments has given me a broad range of experience and knowledge.
-I now specialize in Women’s Health, Anxiety, Couples Work, and Trauma recovery.
-I especially enjoy working with busy professionals with strong work ethics who know that receiving support is important for growth.